-The text to speech conversion is performed by the EVVM Server itself or by delegation to the Transcoder.
+The text to speech conversion is performed by the EVVM Server itself or by delegation to a Transcoder entity.

-If the EVVM user settings for text to speech conversion are switched on (see chapter 7.3.2.3.12 “Text to speech conversion”), after the EVVM Client stores the textual greeting in the greeting folder, the textual greeting will be transcribed and afterwards synchronized to the EVVM Client.
+If the EVVM user setting for text to speech conversion is switched on (see chapter 7.3.2.3.12“Text to speech conversion”), the text part of the text based greeting or text based message will be converted into synthesized audio and attached to the greeting or message and subsequently synchronized with the EVVM Client.

-If the EVVM user settings for text to speech conversion are switched on (see chapter 7.3.2.3.12 “Text to speech conversion”), after the EVVM Client stores the message which contains only textual part into outbox / draft folder, the textual voice message will be transcribed into voice message.

 7.7.7.2 Voice to text conversion

-The voice to text conversion is performed, if supported, by the EVVM Server itself or by delegation to the Transcoder.
+The voice to text conversion is performed, if supported, by the EVVM Server itself or by delegation to a Transcoder entity.

 The user preferences, described in chapter 7.3.2.3.13 “Voice to text conversion”, relate to start / stop procedures.